General Requirements for Transferring to a Four-Year Institution

 Articulation agreements with the CSU and UC universities can be found on assist.org.
 These agreements outline how PCC courses fulfill:

-• CSU Breadth, IGETC, and campus specific general education requirements
+- Cal-GETC, the archived CSU Breadth and IGETC, and campus specific general education requirements